duongthomaas/coding_music/README.md

 Instead of writing linear music in a traditional timeline (like Ableton or FL Studio), Strudel allows you to describe **cycles of time** using functions and strings.

 ### Core Concepts of Strudel:
 * **The Cycle:** Time is cyclical.
 A single string of code represents one full continuous loop of time.
+And one cycle equals 2 seconds.
 * **Mini-Notation:** Using symbols like brackets `[ ]` to split time, asterisks `*` to multiply speed, and tildes `~` for rests to easily craft intricate drum patterns.
 * **Continuous Transformation:** You can chain modifiers like `.bank()`, `.room()`, `.delay()`, and `.late()` to dynamic, evolving audio landscapes on the fly.